 All Muslims agree that if the supplicant in such a case were genuinely to believe that the person they are addressing is capable, independently of Allah, to grant them some benefit, such a belief would amount to kufr.
 It is highly doubtful, however, that anyone who engages in istighātha actually holds such a belief.
 Rather, they intend to invoke the sanctity of the person being addressed, and maintain that it is Allah who is the one that answers their prayers and meets their needs.

-Scholars within all four classical schools of Sunni Islam differed regarding the permissibility of istighātha.
+Scholars within the four classical schools of Sunni Islam differed regarding the permissibility of istighātha.
 Many scholars considered it permissible, arguing based on common metaphorical language – we say, for example, that the rain makes the crops grow, knowing full well that it is Allah who is the true cause of the crops’ growth, while the rain is just a means.
-Many other scholars, however, prohibited istighātha since it can give the wrong impression and confuse people’s beliefs.
-Both opinions are to be found among the ulama, and both are based on reliable reasoning from the sources of the religion.
-It is therefore not permissible to rebuke or harass someone for following one of the two positions, since both are religiously valid.
+Other scholars, however, prohibited istighātha, based on the consideration that it can misinterpreted and lead to confusion in someone’s beliefs.